Marina Munćan

-Marina Munćan (Марина Мунћан; born 6 November 1982, in Pančevo) is a Serbian former professional middle-distance runner who specialised in the 1500 metres.
+Marina Munćan (Марина Мунћан; born 6 November 1982) is a Serbian former middle-distance runner who specialised in the 1500 metres.
 She represented Serbia at the 2012 Summer Olympics.
 She holds multiple Serbian records.
 She is now the head cross country and assistant track and field coach for Claremont-Mudd-Scripps, in Claremont, California.

 Running career

 Collegiate

 Munćan attended Villanova, for which she ran track and cross country.
 In addition to finishing in first place in various Big East middle-distance track races, Munćan earned 11 Big East Conference track and field championship titles, she earned 9 NCAA Division I All-American awards for NCAA Track championships in 2003, 2004, 2005 and 2006.

 Post collegiate

 She represented Serbia at the World Championships in 2007 and 2009 and European Championships in 2010 and 2012.
 At the 2009 Summer Universiade she won a gold medal in 1500 m with a time 4:15:53 minutes.
 She ran the women's 1500-m race at the 2012 Summer Olympics, barely missing qualification to the semifinal round recording a time of 4:11.25.